An 8-dimensional family of simply connected Godeaux surfaces: Abstract

 \section{Abstract}

-In this paper we describe an 8-dimensional locally complete family of simply connected numerical Godeaux surfaces, building on an homological algebra approach to their construction.
-We also describe how the families of Reid and Miyaoka with torsion $\ZZ/3\ZZ$ and $\ZZ/5\ZZ$ arise in our homological setting.
+In this paper we describe a construction method for numerical Godeaux surfaces based on homological algebra.
+We show the existence of an 8-dimensional locally complete family of simply connected numerical Godeaux surfaces.